Monash and Emory universities unite to advance gender-sensitive water research

 Emory has been a RISE partner since the program launched in 2017, and is a global leader in the field of WASH research.
-Professor Tom Clasen, Professor of Environmental Health, and Dr Sheela Sinharoy, Postdoctoral Fellow, from Emory’s Rollins School of Public Health, will lead the project alongside Dr Batagol, cementing the team’s international expertise.
+Thomas Clasen, Professor of Environmental Health, and Dr Sheela Sinharoy, Postdoctoral Fellow, from Emory’s Rollins School of Public Health, will co-lead the project alongside Dr Batagol, cementing the team’s international expertise.

 ‘The strength of this research is the interdisciplinary knowledge and experience in water, gender equality and design,’ Dr Sinharoy noted.
 ‘We are going to be approaching the process of participatory design from multiple perspectives, and our goal is to produce a toolkit for gender-inclusive co-design of water-sensitive solutions for urban informal settlements’.

 The gender-sensitive water research is being supported by the Australian Government through the Department of Foreign Affairs and Trade’s (DFAT) Water for Women Fund.
 Water for Women supports organisations to implement gender and socially inclusive WASH projects in South Asia, Southeast Asia and the Pacific.